fschn90/nixos/README.md

 ---

-To view logs, type `about:sync-logs` into firefox address bar.
+To view logs, type [about:sync-log](about:sync-log) into firefox address bar.

 Logging out of mozilla account in firefox seemed to sometimes solve connection errors.
 Especially when rebuilding firefox-syncserver with a new hostname it seemed to be necesarry.